 All visitors will be required to verify their identity to the satisfaction of staff and to leave their belongings, including their mobile phone(s), in a safe place during their visit.
 If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting.
 Visitors should be ready to produce identification.
 Visitors are expected to sign in using the electronic system and wear a visitor's badge.
 Visitors with a valid and verified DBS check in place will be provided with a yellow lanyard.
+Any staff recruited by the local authority will be welcomed to school as long as they have their Bradford council badge.
 Those without a verified DBS will be provided with a red lanyard.
-School staff with a valid DBS check in place wear teal lanyards.
-Visitors to the school who are visiting for a professional purpose, such as educational psychologists and school improvement officers, will be asked to show photo ID and will be asked to show their DBS certificate, which will be checked alongside their photo ID or the organisation sending the professional, such as the LA or educational psychology service, will provide prior written confirmation that an enhanced DBS check with barred list information has been carried out.
+School staff with a valid DBS check in place wear green lanyards.
 All other visitors, including visiting speakers, will be accompanied by a member of staff at all times.
 We will not invite into the school any speaker who is known to disseminate extremist views, and will carry out appropriate checks to ensure that any individual or organisation using school facilities is not seeking to disseminate extremist views or radicalise pupils or staff.